ioccc-src/winner/faq.md

 For this reason, a well written `remarks.md` file is considered a plus.

-While not required, consider adding bit of humor to your `remarks.md` as most people who are not humor impaired, as well as the IOCCC judges appreciate the opportunity for a fun read as well as a chuckle or two.
+While not required, consider adding bit of humor to your `remarks.md` as most people who are not humor impaired, as well as the IOCCC judges (who might or might not be humour impaired :-) ), appreciate the opportunity for a fun read as well as a chuckle or two.

 #### What helps:

-- explaining what your entry does
+- explaining what your entry does.
-- how to entice it to do what it is supposed to do
+- how to entice it to do what it is supposed to do.
-- what obfuscations are used
+- what obfuscations are used.
-- what are the limitations of your entry in respect of portability and/or input data
+- what are the limitations of your entry in respect of portability and/or input data.
-- how it works (if you are really condescending)
+- how it works (if you are really condescending).

 #### What does not help: